Best daily deals

 Buy now

-You can connect to it through an optical, coaxial, or 3.5mm auxiliary connection for wired playback, or Bluetooth if you want a wireless connection.
-It’s also super easy to mount on the wall, and looks minimalist and sleek.
-With two full-range and two low frequency drivers, you’re getting a better sound than your laptop speaker, and you can add a subwoofer if you ever want to upgrade even further.
-For less than $70 USD, this is a great entry-level soundbar and proves that cheap can be good.
+You can connect to it through an optical, coaxial, or 3.5mm auxiliary connection for wired playback or Bluetooth if you want a wireless connection.
+It’s also super easy to mount on the wall and looks minimalist and sleek.
+With two full-range and two low-frequency drivers, you’re getting a better sound than your laptop speaker, and you can add a subwoofer if you ever want to upgrade even further.
+This is a great entry-level soundbar for less than $70 and proves that cheap can be good.

 Monoprice SB-100